Shorse321/CSC510Group24/proj2/README.md

 - Feeling adventurous?
 Get random burgers tailored.
 - Watch your order come to life from kitchen to tray.

+Are you a developer?
+Our FLASK + MySQL based application is easy to use, easy to maintain, lightweight, scalable, modular and clean!

 ### Features
 #### User Management